AndyWanna/AndyWanna.github.io/_projects/Rover_Website.md

     </div>
 </div>
 <div class="caption">
-    Image and video of the Rover in action
+    Image and video of the Rover in action.
+The video displays the rover in autonomous mode detecting the 3 aliens and updating them on the map.
 </div>